All Episodes

 That's where to find me.

-Well, I'm now joined by Miri Isin, who's a retired colonel from the Israeli defense force.
+Well, I'm now joined by Mary Eisen, who is a retired colonel from the Israeli Defense Force.

-She worked with Prime Minister Ehud Olmet during the last Lebanon board.
+She worked with Prime Minister Ehud Omed during the last Lebanon board.

-I put the link also in Castle Club for you guys as well for the Castle Club Ninjas.
+I put the link also on Castle Club for you guys as well for the Castle Club Ninjas.

-I want you guys to upgrade to premium and get in there because you guys are gonna get a lot of value.
+I want you guys to upgrade to premium and get in there because you guys are going to get a lot of value.

 So you won't have to super chat.

-Take that money and donate it uh or put it into premium.
+Take that money and donate it or put it into premium.

 Okay, we got here.